 How soon will I hear whether or not I was admitted?

-Notification of acceptance or denial are provided within two weeks of submitting an application.
-Applications are typically informed by the end of May for Summer/Fall and by early December for the Spring.
-Graduate assistantship positions are decided by mid-April.
+Notification of acceptance or denial will be provided via email.
+Applicants are typically informed by the end of April for summer entry, by the end of June for fall entry, and by early December for the spring.
+Graduate assistantship positions are decided by mid-April each year.

 What scholarships are available?

-Our graduate assistantships cover tuition for the two year program (not including fees or books) plus a stipend.
-Please note you must be local to the Little Rock area and not currently have a full time job in order to qualify and apply to our graduate assistantships.
+Our graduate assistantships cover tuition for the two-year program (not including fees or books) plus a stipend.
+Please note you must be local to the Little Rock area and not currently engaged in a full-time job in order to qualify and apply to our graduate assistantships.
 Beyond the opportunity for graduate assistantships, U.S. citizens and permanent residents can explore financial aid opportunities.

 What if my bachelor’s degree is not in communication?

 If your bachelor’s degree is not in speech/communication, we still encourage you to apply.
-Although we prioritize applications from those who have completed at least 18 hours of past communication work (at the graduate or undergraduate level), a background outside of communication is not required.
-However, you will need to submit an ACOM Writing prompt as one of your writing samples.
-To complete this prompt, reach out to the graduate coordinator, Dr. Blackburn (boblackburn@ualr.edu), well in advance of submitting your application to request an ACOM writing sample prompt.
+Although we prioritize applications from those who have completed at least 9 hours of past communication work (at the graduate or undergraduate level), a background outside of communication is not required.
+However, you will need to complete an Applied Communication Writing prompt as one of your writing samples.
+To complete this prompt, reach out to the graduate coordinator, Dr. Blackburn ([email protected]), well in advance of submitting your application to request an ACOM writing sample prompt.

 Can an international student living in another time zone join the fully online program?

-Yes, however, the student would need to be willing to attend required synchronous classes each semester and not be in need of an F-1 visa (see below).
-This commitment involves attending our synchronous classes which are held during the evenings and weekends on U.S. Central Time to meet the needs of working professionals.
+Yes, however, the student would need to be willing to attend required synchronous Zoom classes each semester and not be in need of an F-1 visa (see below).
+This commitment involves attending our synchronous classes, which are held during the evenings and weekends in U.S. Central Time..

 Will your program accommodate international students in terms of visa requirements that require face-to-face contact and instruction?